Priority aware grouping-based multihop routing scheme for RIS-assisted wireless networks: Proposed strategy

 \subsection{Group Selection Criteria at an RIS}

 As the RIS is partitioned into $B$ non-overlapping subsurfaces, the question of appropriate selection arises in the context of multiple subgroups availability.
 Hence, here we discuss the group selection criterion at a particular RIS.
 In case a communication link exists between $U_j$ and $U_k$ via $R_r$, the resulting rate, when the $b$-th group of $R_r$ is opted for, is given by \eqref{rate}.
-By rewriting \eqref{SNR}, we obtain where from \eqref{hsum}, we have
+By rewriting \eqref{SNR}, we obtain where from \eqref{hsum}, we have Similarly, we can represent $g_{R_{r,b},U_k}$ and hence, the optimal phase shift for the desired signal is Based on the considered grouping framework, $\phi^{opt}_{r,b}$ is the optimal phase shift corresponding to all the elements of $R_{r,b}.$ Here, we state to differentiate our grouping framework from the one presented in \cite{aerial}.
+This work considers a RIS-assisted aerial-terrestrial communication system, where the RIS is attached to a building, assisting the downlink communications of multiple UAV-user pairs.
+Here, the RIS is sub-divided into multiple groups, such that, one RIS group can serve one UAV-user pair.
+However, within a group, each reflecting element is allotted its own unique phase shift.
+On the contrary, in our proposed framework, all the elements belonging to the same group introduce identical phase shift, resulting in reduced channel estimation overhead.